timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 4. Create the package: `tpl("DemoPackageTEH")` (throughout, use whatever name you agreed on with your partner).
 If all goes well, you should see a message that ends like

+    ```julia
     [ Info: New package is at /home/tim/.julia/dev/DemoPackageTEH
+    ```

    It's worth noting or remembering this location, since that's where you'll need to edit the package.

 ### Set up a corresponding blank repository on GitHub

 Log in to your GitHub account (if you aren't already), and near the upper right you should see a `+`.
 Click it and select "New repository."
-Leave it on "No template" (PkgTemplates has done all that for us), enter `DemoPackageTEH.jl` for the package name (note the additional `.jl` ending, a convention that makes Julia packages more searchable), select `Public`, and then click `Create repository`.https://opensource.org/licenses
+Leave it on "No template" (PkgTemplates has done all that for us), enter `DemoPackageTEH.jl` for the package name (**note the additional `.jl` ending, a convention that makes Julia packages more searchable**), select `Public`, and then click `Create repository`.
+A new page will appear; leave this open (in case of trouble), but don't take those steps yet (or at all, as you should be able to do everything from within VS Code).

+If you get stuck, see [the GitHub docs](https://docs.github.com/en/get-started/quickstart/create-a-repo), keeping in mind that PkgTemplates has already created some of the files (the README, `.gitignore`, and the LICENSE file).
+Do *not* create them on GitHub, or you'll get a conflict.

 ### Sync the package on your computer to GitHub